raphlinus/raphlinus.github.io/_posts/2020-10-24-text-layout.md

 Another useful resources is [Modern text rendering with Linux: Overview], which has a Linux focus and explains Pango in more detail.
 It also links the [SIGGRAPH 2018 - Digital typography] slide deck, which is quite informative.

+Thanks to Chris Morgan for review and examples.

 [DWriteCore proposal]: https://github.com/microsoft/ProjectReunion/issues/112
 [Text Rendering Hates You]: https://gankra.github.io/blah/text-hates-you/
 [Minikin]: https://android.googlesource.com/platform/frameworks/minikin/+/refs/heads/master/libs/minikin